rosendot/car_customizer/README.md

 This car configurator showcases the core technology needed for e-commerce 3D product customization:
 1. **Real-time Material Changes** - Instant color and finish updates at 60fps
 2. **Smart Material Detection** - Automatically preserves windows, tires, and chrome parts
-3. **Professional Rendering** - 9 HDR environments, dynamic lighting, realistic shadows
+3. **Professional Rendering** - HDR environment lighting with realistic shadows
-4. **Camera Control System** - Preset views (Front, Side, Rear, Top) with smooth transitions
+4. **Auto-Hide Camera Controls** - Preset views with auto-spin and wireframe modes
-5. **Advanced Features** - Wireframe mode, shadow toggle, config export, custom color picker
+5. **Advanced Features** - Window tinting system with intelligent light detection
-6. **Screenshot & Export** - Download images and configuration JSON
+6. **Screenshot Capture** - Download customization images
-7. **Production-Ready UI** - Responsive sidebar with all controls organized
+7. **Production-Ready UI** - Clean, responsive interface with organized controls

 ### Why This Matters for Clients
 > The same system that handles a complex car model with 100+ parts can easily handle simpler products like sofas, backpacks, jewelry, or industrial equipment.
+This is a streamlined demo focused on core customization features.

 ---